dotnet/docs-maui/docs/fundamentals/triggers.md

 }
 ```

-In this example, when a handler for the `IsActiveChanged` event is fired, the handler outputs whether the `VisualState` is active or not.
+In this example, when a handler for the `IsActiveChanged` event is raised, the handler outputs whether the `VisualState` is active or not.
 For example, the following messages are output to the console window when changing from the `Checked` visual state to the `Unchecked` visual state:

 ```
 Checked state active: False